ejpietsc/Chess/Journal.md

 - piece doesn't need to have a ptr to board of know anything abt board
 - Big 5 not needed for pieces
 - utils is prob bad design - low cohesion
+- indexing pieces is a bit confusing but we will go with what is intuitive given vector indexing

 # Changes
 - Changed Board to be the subject instead of Pieces - say a Piece moves, we can redraw the Piece by calling Piece.notify().
 But how would we tell the display to draw the blank tile over where the Piece used to be?
 There is no Piece there to notify